caseyg/awesome/TOPICS.md

 *   [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
 Stored as pure Python.
 All in a modern, AI-native editor.

-*   [lightdash/lightdash](https://github.com/lightdash/lightdash) - Self-serve BI to 10x your data team ⚡️
+*   [lightdash/lightdash](https://github.com/lightdash/lightdash) - Agentic BI.
+Analytics at the speed of code ⚡️

 *   [nomic-ai/deepscatter](https://github.com/nomic-ai/deepscatter) - Zoomable, animated scatterplots in the browser that scales over a billion points